Disclosure: This article may contain affiliate links. Click here for more info.

-Initially developed to monitor vital signs of pilots and astronauts, LifeBEAM has only recently made its technology available to the rest of the world in the form of a smart hat.
+Initially developed to monitor vital signs of pilots and astronauts, LifeBEAM has in recent years made its technology available to the rest of the world in the form of a smart hat.

 The connected garment dishes out data on your heart rate, steps, cadence and calorie consumption, which it then transmits via Bluetooth to your favourite smartphone app or fitness watch.
 LifeBEAM connects with most mobile apps, running watches and computers.

 The long lasting 17 hour battery life allows you to stay charged longer and focus on your training.
 Its also all weather compatible, so you can take it with you come rain or shine.

 LifeBEAM also sells a smart visor for women (Amazon).
 Exactly the same technology in a different form factor.

 Smart Cap looks like an ordinary baseball cap, but contains integrated sensors that continually monitor the wearer’s brainwaves.

 The wearable is capable of reading electrical brain activity (EEG) and processing that information in real time.
 Everything is then communicated via Bluetooth to an in-cab display.

 The head-gear is used to determine the level of impairment of the wearer due to fatigue, thus reducing the risk of accidents.
 It is particularly useful as a monitoring tool for drivers or anyone operating heavy machinery.
 Staying awake at such jobs is a standard matter of workplace safety.
 The technology was developed by CRCMining, supported by four universities and 13 industry partners.